WhidbeyWILL

 The Solutions

-When a community lacks affordable housing for its workforce, workers—such as restaurant staff, teachers, healthcare providers, service staff, and first responders—are forced to commute long distances or leave the area altogether.
-This leads to staffing shortages, resulting in struggling local businesses, weakened public services, and increased traffic with associated environmental impacts.
+When a community lacks affordable housing for its workforce, essential workers—restaurant staff, teachers, healthcare providers, service employees, and first responders—are forced to commute long distances or leave altogether.
+The result is staffing shortages, struggling businesses, strained public services, and more traffic with greater environmental impact.

-Over time, a prosperous community becomes fragile and begins to languish as it loses economic diversity, resilience, and the people who keep it functioning day-to-day.
+Over time, even a prosperous community becomes fragile, losing the economic diversity, resilience, and people who sustain it day to day.

-Whether we are full-time residents or part-time residents on Whidbey Island, we share responsibility for caring for our community.
-Meaningful change does not happen without us—and it cannot happen without a strong, local workforce.
+Whether full-time or part-time residents of Whidbey Island, we share responsibility for the health of our community.
+Meaningful change requires all of us, and it depends on a strong, local workforce.

 The Solutions